Jim & Andy: the Great Beyond – the story of Jim Carrey & Andy Kaufman with a very special, contractually obligated mention of Tony Clifton

 Carrey ascribes a Jekyll and Hyde complex to his behaviour as an actor.
 Another persona seems to emerge during the film and consumes the conventional Carrey with off the wall eccentricities.
 There’s a manic relentlessness to Carrey’s acting style in his stand-up comedy and early films like Ace Ventura and The Mask, which resonates with a desperate desire for acceptance and admiration.
 His performances in Man on the Moon and The Truman Show also receive a fair amount of consideration in Jim & Andy, as Carrey plays two personas in both films.
 This documentary shows off his talent as an actor most impressively while challenging his modus operandi.

-Jim & Andy fascinates as a frank and in-depth study of the acting process and star persona.
+Jim & Andy offers a frank and in-depth study of the acting process and star persona.
 Audiences rarely receive such intimate access to a star’s complete immersion into a character’s head.
 Smith’s documentary fascinates with how deeply it goes into the strenuous hell that produced the best performance of Carry’s career, while letting the artist reflect on a turning point in a soaring trajectory that faced inevitable decline after pushing itself to the extreme.
 Carrey’s candid interview doesn’t convey any regrets, although he acknowledges that he may have pushed too far in some instances.
 Jim & Andy lets the comic return to the moment he achieved true greatness as an artist and it’s as fine an encore performance as one could wish for since it shows the extent to which Carrey committed himself to his craft.

 TIFF runs Sept.
 7-17.
 Visit TIFF.net for more info on this year’s festival.